Last updated: February 20, 2024

 The Buttenshaw Bridge is a small footbridge between the two parts of the Elysian Rock Lookout.

-The original bridge was built in 1936, but in 2015, the Blue Mountains City Council replaced it with a modern 14 metres long steel bridge.
+The original bridge was built in 1936, but in 2015, the Blue Mountains City Council replaced it with a modern 14-metre long steel bridge.

 The Jamison Valley views from this fascinating piece of engineering, across a deep rock chasm on the cliff edge, are pretty special.